nvando/Notes/Deployment.md

    1. Define the process first - which is done in text files,
    2. enable the service - done by way of the systemctl command-line tool.

 Create a new .service file for your flask app in /etc/systemd/system/ (for instance farm.service).
-It will need to contain the following:
+In it, the Gunicorn process will be daemonized: it will be set up to  run continously in the background, without a user interface, and responds to requests.
+Define it as follows:

 ```
 [Unit]